-The cavernous sinus is roofed by an inner layer of dura mater that continues with the diaphragma sellae that covers the superior part of the pituitary gland.
+The cavernous sinus is roofed by an inner layer of dura mater (meninges) that continues with the diaphragma sellae that covers the superior part of the pituitary gland.
 The roof of the sinus also has several other attachments.
 Anteriorly, it attaches to the anterior and middle clinoid processes, posteriorly it attaches to the tentorium (at its attachment to the posterior clinoid process).
 Part of the periosteum of the greater wing of the sphenoid bone forms the floor of the sinus.
 The body of the sphenoid acts as the medial wall of the sinus while the lateral wall is formed from the visceral part of the dura mater.

 Within the sinus, the internal carotid artery travels anteriorly, in a horizontal manner until it reaches the anterior limit of the sinus.
 Here it curves vertically and superiorly to exit the sinus through its roof and become the cerebral part of the internal carotid artery.
 It is noteworthy that the cavernous part of the internal carotid artery is the only arterial vessel that is completely surrounded by venous networks.
 This fact is of great clinical significance, which will be discussed later.

 There are also other non-vascular structures that utilize the cavernous sinus as a pathway to their points of supply.
 Five cranial nerves (CN) use this pathway to gain access to their points of innervation.
 The first to be discussed is the abducent nerve (CN VI).
 This motor nerve leave the pons and gains access through the posterior part of the sinus after passing of the apical potion of the petrous temporal bone.
 It has also been known to access the cavernous sinus by way of the petrosal sinus, adjacent to the clivus.

 The other nerves travelling through the cavernous sinus do so between the endothelial lining and the dura mater of its lateral wall.
 The most superior of the four nerves in the lateral wall is the oculomotor nerve (CN III).
 At the posterior aspect of the roof of the cavernous sinus, the free and attached edges of tentorium cerebelli forms a space through which CN III enters the lateral wall of the sinus.
 It takes an anterior, inferomedial course (relative to the other nerves in the lateral wall) towards the anterior extremity of the sinus.

 The smallest of the cranial nerves, the trochlear nerve (CN IV), enters the posterior aspect of the cavernous sinus after leaving the posterior part of the brainstem and decussating with the same nerve from the opposite side.
 It continues anteriorly in the lateral wall of the cavernous sinus, inferior to CN III and passes through the superior orbital fissure at the anterior aspect of the sinus.
 Once in the orbit, CN IV has the responsibility of innervating the muscles of the eyeball that are responsible for inferolateral motions.

-Finally, two of the three branches of the trigeminal nerve (CN V) pass through the cavernous sinus.
+Finally, one of the three branches of the trigeminal nerve (CN V) passes through the cavernous sinus.
 Prior to entering the cavernous sinus, the proximal portion of the nerve lies in Meckel’s cave, where it forms the trigeminal ganglion.
 After leaving the cave, the mandibular division (CN V3) courses inferiorly to pass through foramen ovale (without entering the cavernous sinus).
-The other two branches, the ophthalmic and the maxillary (CN V1 and CN V2, respectively), travel through the lateral wall of the sinus.
-Both take courses inferior to CN III and CN IV, however, CN V2 is the most inferior of them all.
-Both CN V branches in the sinus travels horizontally.
-CN V2 leaves the sinus via foramen rotundum, while the three branches of CN V1 exit the cranial fossa via the superior orbital fissure.
-CN V1 and CN V2 are purely sensory and supply specific regions of the face.
+The maxillary division (CN V2) also course inferiorly and passes outside the very inferolateral aspect of the cavernous sinus wall and exits the cranial cavity through the foramen rotundum.

 There are numerous structures surrounding the cavernous sinus that are noteworthy.
 Medially, the sinus is adjacent to the lateral walls of the pituitary fossa with the pituitary gland, the sphenoid bone and its air sinus.
 The cerebral part of the internal carotid artery courses superiorly.
 Laterally, the medial aspect of the temporal lobe of each hemisphere lies adjacent to the sinus.
 And posteriosuperiorly, the uncus of the temporal lobe has a relation to the sinus.